zerootoad/glfw-template/README.md

 ## Troubleshooting

 ### 1. **Header File Not Found**
-If your editor (e.g., Helix, VSCode) cannot find the `glad/glad.h` header file, ensure that the `compile_commands.json` file is generated.
-Add the following line to your `CMakeLists.txt`:
+If your editor (e.g., Helix, VSCode) cannot find the `glad/glad.h` header file, ensure that the `compile_commands.json` file is generated if not, double-check for the following line in your `CMakeLists.txt`:

 ```cmake
 set(CMAKE_EXPORT_COMPILE_COMMANDS ON)